 - 3 tablespoons whole wheat flour (can substitute all-purpose flour)

-- 3 tablespoons corn flour (can substitute rice flour, arrowroot flour, or tapioca flour)
+- 3 tablespoons cornstarch (can substitute rice flour, arrowroot flour, or tapioca flour)

 - 7 to 8 chopped curry leaves